 Welcome to the Department of Physics and Astronomy at Texas Tech University

 Our journey is marked by achievements like this year's Highest Research Activity university designation in the latest Carnegie Classification of Institutions of Higher Learning, which is a singular distinction for the university.
 Our department is proud to have contributed towards this goal.
-We currently consist of 19 faculty members, over 14 research professors and postdoctoral fellows, and 60 graduate students working towards their master's or doctoral degrees.
+We currently consist of 21 faculty members, over 14 research professors and postdoctoral fellows, and 60 graduate students working towards their master's or doctoral degrees.

 Education is our passion and we take pride in teaching our students well at all levels.
 Our introductory courses comprise inquiry-based sections as well as sections dedicated for physics majors and honor college students.
 In the recent past, we upgraded teaching labs and classrooms to include technologies that make a better learning environment for our students and we will continue on this path.
 Our undergraduate majors now number 130+ and are individually advised by a dedicated faculty advisor and staff throughout their careers here.
 The American Institute of Physics has, in the last several years, repeatedly acknowledged our Society of Physics Students (SPS) chapter as outstanding for their myriad activities in research, peer mentoring, community engagement, and other initiatives.
 In addition to the courses we offer, we engage our undergraduate students in cutting-edge research in the department and at research facilities around the globe where we work.

 Professor of Physics and Chair